 Instructions

-- Remove the butter from the refrigerator (2-3 hours before using it).
-Cut it in pieces to save at least half time.
+- Remove the egg and the butter from the refrigerator (2-3 hours before using it).
+Cut it into pieces to save at least half the time.

 - Preheat oven to 350°F (180 °C).